 Sallie Mae, Inc. ("Sallie Mae").
-Sallie Mae acts as a loan subservicer for The Brazos Higher Education Service Corporation, Inc. Sallie Mae is the largest servicer and collector of student loans, servicing \$202.0 billion in education loans, including \$27.2 billion for third parties, of which \$22.0 billion is serviced for the Department of Education, all as of September 30, 2010.
+Sallie Mae acts as a loan subservicer for The Brazos Higher Education Service Corporation, Inc. Sallie Mae is the largest servicer of student loans and the largest collector of defaulted student loans, managing or servicing \$235 billion in education loans, including \$46 billion serviced for the Department of Education, all as of December 31, 2010.
 Sallie Mae's principal administrative offices are located in Reston, Virginia.